icshwi/e3-ipmiComm/template/README_CU.md

 * cu_type1_ess.substitutions

-* If a fan fails or the connection to the MCH is lost, the EMMC increases the fan speed to the maximum
+* If a fan fails or the connection to the MCH is lost, the EMMC increases the fan speed to the maximum.

 * Top View of CU

 ```
  Real
 -------
-|4 5 6|   RTM Section
+|6 5 4|   RTM Section
 |3 2 1|   AMC Section
 -------
  Front